Director is a monitoring and troubleshooting console for Citrix Virtual Apps and Desktops.

 Director can access:

 - Real-time data from the Broker Agent using a unified console integrated with Analytics, Performance Manager, and Network Inspector.
+The following analytics are powered by Citrix ADM to identify bottlenecks due to the network in your Citrix Virtual Apps or Desktops environment:

 - Historical data stored in the Monitor database to access the Configuration Logging database.